Annual Technical Report 2005 on Industrial Design Information Activities submitted by United Kingdom (SCIT/ATR/ID/2005/GB)

 Classification and reclassification activities; Classification system used, e.g., International Classification for Industrial Designs (Locarno Classification), other classification (please indicate whether industrial designs are classified by your Office and, if so, which classification is used)

 Design applications are currently classified according to the Locarno Classification, 7th Edition.
-Work is currently underway to update our design databases to the 8th Edition.
-Locarno class 99 is subject to internal adaptation to allow classification of applications containing logos.
+Locarno Classification 8th Edition will become the standard by the middle of 2006.
+Class 99 is subject to internal adaptation to allow classification of applications containing logos.

 IV.
 Search file establishment and upkeep

 The UK registration process does not include a novelty search but examiners are able to raise objections against application if their own knowledge is such that they are aware the design is not new.
-The UK office is currently undertaking an exercise to consult users on the future of the examination process and new rules will be introduced with effect from 1 October 2006.
+The UK office has recently consulted users of the designs registration service on the future of the examination process and new rules will be introduced with effect from 1 October 2006.

 Documentation from other offices maintained and/or considered part of the available search file

-No documentation from other offices is maintained or considered as part of the available search file.
-Examiners have access to the Internet for reference purposes.
+No documentation from other offices is maintained or considered part of any search files.

 V. Activities in the field of computerized search systems for industrial designs